Go Back Email Link

 • Remove silverskin.
 Remove ribs from packaging and pat dry with paper towels.
 Place the ribs on the lined baking sheet.
 Turn the ribs meat side down to remove the membrane, called the silverskin.
 Slide a butter knife between the membrane and ribs about an inch in.
 This can be easier to do starting one or two ribs down from the top.
 Using a paper towel, take hold of the edge of the membrane and pull across the ribs and down.
 The paper towel helps grip the membrane to pull.
 Often the membrane comes off all in one piece.
 If not, grab a hold of the next piece and pull until completely removed.

 • Bake.
 Cover the ribs with aluminum foil and place them in the oven.
 Cook for 2 hours and 15 minutes and remove from the oven.
 Check with a meat thermometer.
-Ribs should be at an internal temperature of 195-205 degrees Fahrenheit to be at the perfect tenderness.
-They are safe to eat at a lower temperature but need to cook to a higher temperature to be tender enough to eat.
+Ribs should be at an internal temperature of 195-205℉ to be at the perfect tenderness.
+They are safe to eat at a lower temperature, but need to be cooked at a higher temperature to be tender enough to eat.
 Place back in the oven for a few minutes if necessary.

 • Make sauce.
-While the ribs cook, prepare sauce for your ribs.
-In a medium saucepan, whisk together ketchup, brown sugar, molasses, apple cider vinegar, dijon mustard, Worcestershire sauce, onion powder, garlic powder, pepper, liquid smoke, and salt.
-Cook sauce on low heat, stirring occasionally for 15-20 minutes.
+While the ribs cook, prepare the sauce for your ribs.
+In a medium saucepan, whisk together ketchup, brown sugar, molasses, apple cider vinegar, Dijon mustard, Worcestershire sauce, onion powder, garlic powder, pepper, liquid smoke, and salt.
+Cook sauce on low heat, stirring occasionally, for 15-20 minutes.
 Refrigerate for later use or brush on ribs.

 • Rest and serve.
 Let ribs rest for at least 10 minutes.
-Cut into slices by finding the soft spots in between the bones and cut between each bone, or serve two at a time.
-The bones can be at a slight angle and it can help to look at the ribs side, versus the meat side when cutting.
+Cut into slices by finding the soft spots in between the bones and cutting between each bone, or serve two at a time.
+The bones can be at a slight angle, and it can help to look at the ribs side versus the meat side when cutting.

 Notes

 If you don’t own a grill, you can stick the ribs under the broiler for a few minutes as well.
-The sauce will still caramelize but watch carefully so it doesn’t burn.
+The sauce will still caramelize, but so watch it carefully so it doesn’t burn.

-Ribs can easily be cooked in advance, up to two days before serving which can minimize oven time on a busy holiday cooking.
-You cook in the oven, refrigerate, and then finish on the grill with the sauce the day you are serving.
+You can cook these up to two days in advance.
+Cook in the oven, refrigerate, and then finish on the grill with the sauce the day you are serving.

 Nutrition